-Section 4.
+Section 5.
 The Union and Management agree that the following conditions will be observed in performance of union representative functions.

-- A. The union representative will observe all rules of conduct established by law, regulation, Agency and Forest policy. - B. The union representative shall obtain permission from his/her work area to perform the union representative function.
-This request of the union representative shall include information as to the general purpose of absence, where he/she will be and how long he/she expects to be gone. - C. Union requests for official time will be granted based on workload, number of employees available, types of skills needed to accomplish the work, emergency conditions, etc. - D. If an official time request is denied, official time will be granted at the earliest available opportunity.
-It is anticipated that Union officials will spend the majority of their paid time, measured each fiscal year, performing agency business including attending necessary training (as required by the Employer), in order to ensure that they develop and maintain the skills necessary to perform their Employer's duties efficiently and effectively.
+- A. The union representative will observe all rules of conduct established by law, regulation, Agency and Center policy. - B. The union representative shall obtain permission from his/her work area to perform the union representative function.
+This request of the union representative shall include information as to the general purpose of absence, where he/she will be and how long he/she expects to be gone.
+Union requests for official time will be granted based on workload, number of employees available, types of skills needed to accomplish the work, emergency conditions, etc. If an official time request is denied, official time will be granted at the earliest available opportunity.
+It is anticipated that Union officials will spend the majority of their paid time, measured each fiscal year, performing agency business or attending necessary training (as required by the Agency), in order to ensure that they develop and maintain the skills necessary to perform their Agency duties efficiently and effectively.
 Authorization of taxpayer funded union time under section 7131(d) of title 5, United States Code, shall be reasonable, necessary, and in the public interest.
-However, the total number of official time hours used by Union Representatives in this unit will be no greater than 80 hours per year (Union Bank), excluding term negotiations, FLRA proceedings, and FSIP proceedings.
+However, the total number of official time hours used by employees in this unit will be no greater than 80 hours per year, excluding term negotiations, FLRA proceedings, and FSIP proceedings.
+Upon release from work, for alleged ULP the union representative will call supervisor of bargaining unit Employee and request reasonable time to carry out union representation work.
+The Union representative will inform his/her work supervisor when he/she returns to his/her normal work functions and record timesheet according to the representational function Generally, for recording union official time on their time and attendance (T&A) form, Union representatives will use appropriate Transaction Codes: